Johnson County DUI Court Process

 The Court Process Timeline

-The DUI court process in Johnson County typically follows this general timeline:
+The DUI court process in Johnson County typically follows these steps:

 1. Arraignment (First Appearance)